-Visitable Homes: A Quick Infoguide
+"Visitable" Homes: A Quick Infoguide

-By making just a few simple, inexpensive design adjustments, more homes in South Carolina can be welcoming to people with disabilities or their families.
+By taking just a few simple, inexpensive design adjustments, more homes and South Carolina can be welcoming to those with disabilities or their families.

 Our state accessibility code, American National Standards Institute's Accessible and Usable Buildings and Facilities code (ANSI 117.1), already provides a guide to making single family homes accessible to visitors with disabilities.
-This is often referred to as visitability.
+This often referred to as Visitability.1